Contrast-Security-OSS/docs/content/troubleshooting/ruby/Get-ruby-agent-logs.md

 ### Verify an unhandled exception

-The above process also helps the Ruby agent team resolve issues such as application errors caused by the Ruby agent.
+The process described in the previous section can also help the Ruby agent team resolve issues such as application errors caused by the Ruby agent.
 Use the following indicators to determine if the Ruby agent is causing an application error.

 * You've observed the application working normally without the agent.
 * You've observed a page of the application "crashing" (returning a 500 error) under the agent.